-Starting with this extract, explore how Conan Doyle presents attitudes towards treasure and wealth in The Sign of Four.
+Starting with this extract, explore how Conan Doyle presents Holmes as an extraordinary detective.

-- how Conan Doyle presents attitudes towards treasure and wealth in this extract - how Conan Doyle presents attitudes towards treasure and wealth in the novel as a whole.
+- how Conan Doyle presents Holmes in this extract - how Conan Doyle presents Holmes as an extraordinary detective in the novel as a whole.

 Examiners are encouraged to reward any valid interpretations.
 Answers might, however, include some of the following: